acmiyaguchi/acmiyaguchi.me/blog/_posts/2018-05-18-adder-python-docker.markdown

 =========================== 1 passed in 0.02 seconds ===========================
 {% endhighlight %}

 Tests are a good way of verifying whether the environment is set up correctly and is indispensible for enabling a reproducible workflow.

+Tests is a dark art of itself.
+If you had to reverse engineer the Adder blackbox, how you generate the minimal set of statements needed to validate its hypothesized behavior?

-# Running in Docker
+## Running in Docker

-Now that the software is ready to be release, it needs to be packaged where it can be easily deployed.
-Docker is a containerization layer that can be the foundation of a deployment process.
-The application can only communicate through the file-system, network-sockets, or the environment when running in a Docker container.
-The Adder communicates with the host using the environment and standard out, but long running applications like servers should coordinate over the network.
+Now that the Python adding machine can be run and tested the shell, we can package the entire environment in an operating system container.
+Docker creates application environments that share the host kernel but are isolated from all system resources like the file system and process manager.
+Container configuration can be set through environment variables, allowing various flags to be set at initialization.

-To dockerize a project, drop in a `Dockerfile` to the root directory.
+To start your container fleet, drop a `Dockerfile` to the project directory.

 {% highlight docker %}
 from python:3.6-slim